magarenzo/METAR-Bot/README.md

 ---

-Created as a final project for CSC271 (Software I: Utilities and Internals).
+This script was originally created as a final project for CSC271 (Software I: Utilities and Internals), but it has undergone changes since then.